HighCWu/ControlLoRA/README.md

 ## How To Train

 Refer to the script in the `tasks` directory.
-I highly refer the training code from [diffusers](https://github.com/huggingface/diffusers).
+I highly refer to the training code from [diffusers](https://github.com/huggingface/diffusers).

 You could add or modify config file in the `configs` directory to custom the ControlLoRA model architecture.
 To enhance the effect of the model, you could change some blocks to other residual block types of diffusers and you could increase the number of layers of blocks by modify the config files.